botsp/SpellGuard/README.md

 Conclusion:
 This limitation is inherent to Excel’s file structure, not R code or the openxlsx/readxl packages.
 Any solution must be addressed at the file creation or pre-processing stage, not in data reading code.

+## 2. Issue2
+Implemented multi-core parallel processing for spell checking across Excel sheets or row blocks using future.apply::future_lapply or parallel::mclapply.
+Each sheet or row block is processed independently on separate cores, with the main thread aggregating results.
+This approach significantly enhances performance for large datasets by distributing computational load, maintaining scalability, and ensuring efficient spell checking with minimal overhead.

+With a free Posit Cloud account limited to 1 CPU and 1GB of memory, there are no additional cores available for true parallel processing.
+Even when using future.apply::future_lapply or parallel::mclapply, the tasks will not run in parallel but instead execute sequentially due to the single-core limitation.
+The system may simulate concurrency by switching between tasks (e.g., across different sessions), but this is effectively "fake concurrency" with no actual parallel execution.